mc0110/inetbox2mqtt/README.md

 ## Disclaimer
 I have tested my solution for the ESP32 in about 10 different environments so far, including my own TRUMA/CPplus version.
 Most of the tests ran straight out of the box.

-The LIN module for the ESP32/RPi pico works logically a bit different than Daniel's software.
-On the other hand, the module in the current version for the ESP32/RPI pico w has proven to be very stable and CPplus-compatible.
+The LIN module for the ESP32/RPi pico in the current version for the ESP32/RPI pico w have proven to be very stable and CPplus-compatible.
+It's been going on for months now in various constellations.

 **Nevertheless, it should be mentioned here that I do not assume any liability or guarantee for its use.**